Young Traveller: 1792: four-year-old season

 Before the start of the 1792 season Young Traveller was sold to H. Hamilton Esq and sent to compete in Scotland.
 On his way north he ran at Newcastle Racecourse in June and recorded walkover wins in two races when no other horse appeared to oppose him.
 A week later he arrived at Lamberton in the Scottish Borders where he walked over for another race, this time under his new name Lauderdale.

 Lauderdale had his first competitive races of the year at Edinburgh Racecourse in July.
 He first ran in a King's Plate, a race scheduled for a series of four-mile heats, with the prize going to the first horse to win twice.
 Lauderdale settled the event by winning the first two heats from Mr Baird's mare Laura, his only opponent.
 On the following afternoon he won both heats of a 50 guinea race, beating Baird's horse Ratler.
 Lauderdale's last recorded race was a 50 guinea event at Kelso Racecourse in September in which he was opposed by Baird's mare Louisa.
 Lauderdale finished second to Louisa in the first heat, won the second, and was beaten by the mare in the deciding heat.

 Stud career

 Lauderdale/Young Traveller never appeared on the lists of stallions whose services were advertised in the Racing Calendar, and he has no offspring listed in the General Stud Book.
 He may have died of natural causes or been euthanised after his final race, although it is possible that he was gelded and used as a hack or hunter.

 Pedigree

-Young Traveller was inbred 3 x 4 to Meynell, meaning that this mare appears in both the third and fourth generations of his pedigree.
-He was also inbred 4 x 4 to the Godolphin Arabian.
+Young Traveller is inbred 3D x 4D to the mare Meynell, meaning that she appears third generation and fourth generation on the dam side of his pedigree.

+Young Traveller is inbred 4D x 4D to the stallion Godolphin Arabian, meaning that he appears fourth generation twice on the dam side of his pedigree.

+^ Young Traveller is inbred 4S x 5D to the stallion Crab, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Rib)^ on the dam side of his pedigree.